 Two of the applicable family statutes deal with child support over-payments are sections 154.014 and 154.014 of the Texas Family Law Code.

 The ability to recover overpaid child support depends on a number of different factors.
-If you still have a current obligation typically then the attorney general will typically apply the excess child support to your future obligations which falls under section 154.013 of the Texas Family Code.
+If you still have a current obligation, the attorney general will typically apply the excess child support to your future obligations under section 154.013 of the Texas Family Code.

 However, if you are not in the arrears and the child support obligation has terminated, then you can file suit to recover the overpaid child support under section 154.012.
-To file under this section you will need to make a demand for payment.
+To file under this section you must make a payment demand.
 If that fails then you can file a lawsuit.

 Below are the two applicable sections of the family code.